Roofstock vs. Fundrise: The Heavyweights of Real Estate Crowdfunding. Which Platform Reigns Supreme?”

 Roofstock is an online marketplace where non-accredited and accredited real estate investors can browse, compare, and ultimately buy or sell Single Family Rentals (SFRs) across 27 states.

-Roofstock also provides property management services to investment property owners and the ability to purchase shares of a managed rental property portfolio if you are an accredited investor through its RoofstockOne platform.
+Roofstock also provides property management services to investment property owners, plus the ability to purchase shares of a managed rental property portfolio if you are an accredited investor through its RoofstockOne platform.

-Roofstock’s goal is to make investing in Single Family Rentals accessible to all investors regardless of their geographical location.
+Roofstock’s goal is to make investing in Single Family Rentals accessible to all investors regardless of location.

-Since its launch in 2015, Roofstock has facilitated over $5 billion in real estate transactions.
+Since its launch in 2015, the company has facilitated over $5 billion in real estate transactions.

 What is Fundrise?

-Fundrise offers non-accredited and accredited investors an alternative option to investing in real estate eREITs and eFunds without the stress and costs of traditional real estate investing.
+Fundrise is a real estate crowdfunding platform that offers non-accredited and accredited investors an alternative option to investing in real estate without the stress and costs of traditional real estate investing.

-Individuals can invest in a wide range of eREITs and eFunds with a minimum investment of just $10.
+Individuals can invest in a wide range of eREITs and eFunds with a minimum investment of just $10, making Fundrise a great way to invest in real estate without buying property.

 Fundrise was founded in 2010 and is based in Washington, DC.
 The company was founded by Ben Miller, who has over 20 years of experience in the real estate industry.